-- Place the cilantro*, parsley*, chillies, and garlic in the bowl of a food processor and pulse.
-Mix and match the cilantro and parsley.
+- Place the cilantro*, parsley*, jalapeño, and garlic in the bowl of a food processor and pulse.
 Small stems are fine.

-- Add the spices, and drizzle the oil, lemon juice, and water until the desired consistency is reached.
+- Add the spices, olive oil, and lemon juice, until the desired consistency is reached.
 Scrapping down the sides of the food processor as necessary.
 The sauce is meant to be somewhat chunky.

-- Check for flavour, acid, heat, and consistency and adjust as desired.
+- Check for flavour, acid, heat, and consistency and adjust to personal preference.

-- Place any leftovers in a jar with a tight fitting lid in the fridge to enjoy later.
+- Store leftovers in a jar with a tight fitting lid in the fridge to enjoy all week.